Nestled on the Sacramento River, the small town of Red Bluff, California, offers an array of things to do on vacation or if you reside there.

 Address: 700 Diamond Avenue, Red Bluff, CA 96080

 The locomotive-themed playground at Diamond Park offers children a unique play experience.
-One of the local favorite playground equipment items and a giant slide that covers the length of the hill that’s filled with recycled tires.
+One of the local favorite playground equipment items is a giant slide that covers the length of the hill and is filled with recycled tires.

 15. Lariat Bowl

 Address: 365 S Main Street, Red Bluff, CA 96080

 On rainy days, you can go bowling with buddies at Lariat Bowl.
 On sunny days, you can also enjoy the 18-hole miniature golf course.

 The Lariat Bowl entertainment complex has 16 lanes for bowling, a lounge, and pool tables and rents out its facilities for private parties.
 During your Red Bluff visit, attend at least once at night to view the Rolling Thunder Cosmic Laser Light Show!